pyohio/pyohio-static-website/2026/content/attend/hotels.md

 ## Official PyOhio Hotel

-**Crowne Plaza Cleveland at Playhouse Square** — 0.4 miles from venue, 3-star hotel.
+**Crowne Plaza Cleveland at Playhouse Square** — 0.4 miles from venue.

-The Crowne Plaza is our official conference hotel with a special rate for PyOhio attendees.
-Booking details will be available closer to the event.
+The Crowne Plaza is our official conference hotel.
+More information will be available as registration opens and will be announced via our [newsletter](https://newsletter.pyohio.org/).

 ## Other Nearby Hotels